blprickett/Feature-Attention/README.md

 * Attention probability (i.e. how likely are you to attend to each feature?)
 * The # of repetitions to run the model for

-So, for example, if you wanted to run the model on a pattern called "Ident_Bias", for 5 repetitions of 100 epochs, with a learning rate of .05 and an attention probability of .25, you would type the following command:
+So, for example, if you wanted to run the model on a pattern called "Ident_Bias", for 5 repetitions of 100 epochs, with a learning rate of .05 and an attention probability of .25, you would run the following command:

 ```shell
 python PFA_Learner.py 100 .05 Ident_Bias .25 5